alexander-kastil/az-204/demos/03-cosmos-db/readme.md

 ## Demos

 1. Create and use Cosmos DB
-2. Use Cosmos DB in .NET Core
+2. Use Cosmos DB in .NET Core - Code Snippets
-3. Use Cosmos DB Emulator (optional)
+3. Orders Api using Cosmos DB

 ## Readings